MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2556-Volunteers-Service-America/subpart-H-Restrictions-Prohibitions-Political-Activities-Lobbying/section-2556.755.md

 (a) Occurs only while on authorized leave or while otherwise off duty;

-(b) Does not include attempting to represent, or representing the views of VISTAs or the VISTA program on any public issue;
+(b) Does not include attempting to represent, or representing, the views of VISTAs or the VISTA program on any public issue;

 (c) Could not be reasonably understood by the community as being identified with the VISTA program, the project, or other elements of VISTA service; and